Karl Marx: Critique of political economy, history and society

 Marx's thoughts on labour and its function in reproducing capital were related to the primacy he gave to social relations in determining the society's past, present and future.
-(Critics have called this economic determinism.)
+Critics have called this economic determinism.
 Labour is the precondition for the existence of, and accumulation of capital, which both shape the social system.
 For Marx, social change was driven by conflict between opposing interests, by parties situated in the historical situation of their mode of production.
 This became the inspiration for the body of works known as the conflict theory.

 In his evolutionary model of history, he argued that human history began with free, productive and creative activities that was over time coerced and dehumanised, a trend most apparent under capitalism.
 Marx noted that this was not an intentional process, but rather due to the immanent logic of the current mode of production which demands more human labour (abstract labour) to reproduce the social relationships of capital.

 The organisation of society depends on means of production.
 The means of production are all things required to produce material goods, such as land, natural resources, and technology but not human labour.
 The relations of production are the social relationships people enter into as they acquire and use the means of production.
 Together, these compose the mode of production and Marx distinguished historical eras in terms of modes of production.
 Marx differentiated between base and superstructure, where the base (or substructure) is the economic system and superstructure is the cultural and political system.
-Marx regarded this mismatch between economic base and social superstructure as a major source of social disruption and conflict.
+Marx regarded this mismatch between economic base and social superstructure as a major source of social conflict.

 Despite Marx's stress on the critique of capitalism and discussion of the new communist society that should replace it, his explicit critique is guarded, as he saw it as an improved society compared to the past ones (slavery and feudalism).
 Marx never clearly discusses issues of morality and justice, but scholars agree that his work contained implicit discussion of those concepts.